Kentucky Hunter Tags Full-Velvet, Non-Typical Monster on Bow Opener

 Matt Reed of Hardin County, Kentucky, arrowed the deer of a lifetime on September 3.
 Here's the story of his hunt

 As it turned out, the buck he did come for wasn’t far behind.
 “Out of the corner of my eye, I saw a deer moving, and out comes this big thing,” Reed said.
 “He walked out directly underneath me.
 Then he kind of postured toward that 10-point, and when he did, he turned broadside.”
-Reed sent an arrow zipping into the big buck’s vitals.
-He said the deer exploded into a nearby thicket and left him shaking like a leaf in its wake.
+Reed sent an arrow zipping into the big buck’s vitals, and the deer exploded into a nearby thicket —leaving him shaking like a leaf in its wake.

-Once he collected himself enough to safely climb down from his tree stand, Mother Nature threw Reed another curveball.
+Once he collected himself enough to safely climb out of his tree stand, Mother Nature threw Reed another curveball.
 “I get halfway down, and it absolutely starts pouring,” he said.
 “I knew I’d hit him clean, but here it is coming a flood, and I’ve got to find this deer.”
-With each raindrop, Reed knew that his blood trail would get harder and harder to follow, and the thought of losing the once-in-a-lifetime buck became an increasingly realistic prospect.
+With each raindrop, Reed knew that his blood trail would get harder and harder to follow.
+The thought of losing the once-in-a-lifetime buck became an increasingly realistic prospect.

 Reed said that the tracking dog made all the difference that night.
 “If you can’t find a deer, get out and get somebody with a dog,” he said.
 “Would we have found him the next day?
 Probably.
 But the meat would have been ruined.
 It just would have been horrible.”

 Instead, Reed located his trophy, celebrated with his son, and will soon have the monster mounted and hanging on a wall in his house.
 “Killing a deer like that has always been my end goal,” he said.
 “I’m still walking around with a stupid grin on my face.”